seongjoojung/seongjoojung.github.io-source/src/posts/nmc-mos-icd.md

 As an example, ionic permittivity of P4/mmm SrTiO\\(_3\\) at -2% epitaxial strain is calculated as following using `LEPSILON` tag in VASP:

 <pre>
-<code> MACROSCOPIC STATIC DIELECTRIC TENSOR IONIC CONTRIBUTION
+<code class="language-plaintext"> MACROSCOPIC STATIC DIELECTRIC TENSOR IONIC CONTRIBUTION
  -------------------------------------
          286.533    -0.000     0.000
           -0.000   286.532     0.000